zzxwill/odps/intl.en-US/User Guide/SQL/Operators.md

 **Note:**

 -   ABS is a built-in function provided by MaxCompute to take absolute value.
-For more information, see [ABS](intl.en-US/User Guide/SQL/Builtin Function/Mathematical Functions.md).
+For more information, see [ABS](reseller.en-US/User Guide/SQL/Builtin Function/Mathematical Functions.md).
 -   In general, the Double type in MaxCompute can retain 14-bit decimal.

-## Arithmetic Operators {#section_ycc_chl_vdb .section}
+## Arithmetic operators {#section_ycc_chl_vdb .section}

 |Operator|Description|
 |:-------|:----------|